exla-ai/InferX/docker/models/robopoint/gpu/README.md

 docker run --gpus all -v /path/to/input/dir:/app/data/input -v /path/to/output/dir:/app/data/output exla/robopoint-gpu:latest inference /app/data/input/image.jpg "Find keypoints in the image" /app/data/output/result.png
 ```

-### Integration with exla Package
+### Integration with inferx Package

-The RoboPoint model is integrated with the exla package.
+The RoboPoint model is integrated with the inferx package.
 After building and pushing the image, you can use it through the Python API:

 ```python
 from examples.models.robopoint.robopoint import robopoint